araobp/sensor-network/README.md

 #### Schematic of the base board

-The following is schematic of the base board:
+The following is schematic of the base board prototype #2:

 ![pico](https://docs.google.com/drawings/d/1PItJDNvJnGcRv9vkCc_wwkTdFGRrPGMQLLfpC9JUxE8/pub?w=680&h=400)